RadialDevGroup/ombudsman/ATTENDANCE.md

 be spent, please make sure we are aware of any overtime.
 Please report any client request for overtime, in writing, and in context.

-## Vacation time

-Employees will be eligible for 3 vacations annually, for up to 2 weeks each.
-Please work with management to schedule them ensuring that resourcing accounts for all client commitments.

-Additional vacation may be available provided advance written perission of management.

-A minimum 1 week vacation is recommended.

 ## Sick Time

 Sick and personal time leave is available without bound.
 Please take time, with notice (see **communication standards**) as needed to ensure best-available return to full productivity.
 Please do not expose the rest of the staff to anything which would hamper their performance or delivery.
-Sick time may be taken at the employee's discresion, subject to the intent: that the purpose of leave is to ensure return to work and an employee may choose to work from home, if able.
-Attendance to the office during an contagious illness is discouraged, and an employee may choose to work from home or take a sick day.
+Sick time may be taken at the employee's discretion, subject to the understanding that the purpose of leave is to ensure healthy return to work.
+Office attendance during an contagious illness is discouraged; an employee may choose to work from home or take a sick day -- half-days for reasons of illness are also discouraged.

 Other specific requests:
 - If you have personal drama that you need to resolve, take time and resolve it, but ensure that it is resolved so that it will not present addditional interruption.

-- If working from home will not be productive, effective, or will adversly affect your recovery, don't.
+- If working from home will not be productive or will adveresly affect your recovery, don't.

-- Sick or personall time may be made up at managment discression, only, and only to ensure timely delivery for clients when originally promised

-- Sick or personal time should only be mde up if specifically required to meet commitments to clients, and no other resourcing solution will accomplish delivery, and only with the permission of management.
+- Sick or personal time may be made up only if specifically required to meet commitments to clients, and no other resourcing solution will accomplish delivery, and only with the permission of management.

+## Vacation time

+Employees will be eligible for 3 vacations annually, for up to 2 weeks each.
+Please work with management to schedule them ensuring that resourcing accounts for all client commitments.

+Additional vacation or extension may be available provided advance written permission of management.

+Management strongly recommends at least one vacation of at least one contiguous week away from the office and work tasks.

+Absences not related to a health issue shall be qualified as personal time and should be taken as-needed to recuperate from work-related stress and should not be made up given prior notice.

 ## Work From Home